-This gift amount is guaranteed for up to three additional years of undergraduate enrollment, provided the student maintains Satisfactory Academic Standing.
-Students transferring to PLU with credit hours from another school will have their number of terms of PLU gift assistance prorated accordingly.
+The maximum PLU gift award is established for each student at the time of admission and may be met by one or more PLU awards.
+The gift amount (not awarded on the basis of financial need) is guaranteed for up to eight semesters of undergraduate enrollment if entering as freshmen, provided the student maintains Satisfactory Academic Standing.
+Students entering PLU with accepted credit hours earned at another school will have the number of semesters of PLU gift assistance prorated according to the following:

-Examples: